Zold1/linux-basics/Vim Editor.md

 Command           | Explain
 ----------------- | -------
-`:w myprogram.c`  | save the current changes to a file.
+`:w <File Name>`  | save the current changes to a file.
 If you don't specify a name, changes will be saved to the current file.
 `:q`              | quits Vim.
 If you have unsaved changes, you will be asked whether or not you'd like to save your changes before quitting.
 `:q!`             | quit without saving unsaved changes.
 `:wq`             | save and quit.